Brad Fittler

-Bradley Scott Fittler (born 5 February 1972), also known by the nickname of "Freddy", is the head coach of the New South Wales State of Origin team, a commentator and a television presenter.
-Fittler has previously coached the Sydney Roosters in the NRL, the NSW City side and at international level he coached Lebanon.
-He is a former professional player who was named among the finest rugby league footballers of the first century of rugby league in Australia.
+Bradley Scott Fittler (born 5 February 1972), also known by the nickname of "Freddy", is an Australian rugby league commentator, television presenter, and former player.

-Nicknamed 'Freddy', Fittler captained both New South Wales and Australia, and in 2000 was awarded the Golden Boot.
-He retired as the most-capped New South Wales State of Origin player, inducted into the NSWRL Hall of Fame and third-most-capped Australian international player.
+Fittler captained both New South Wales and Australia, and in 2000 was awarded the Golden Boot.
+He retired as the most-capped New South Wales State of Origin player and third-most-capped Australian international player.
 Fittler won two Rugby League World Cups as a team captain; he captained the Kangaroos to victory in both the 1995 and 2000 finals, and was also a member of the victorious 1992 team.
+In 2008, he was named among the finest rugby league footballers of the first century of rugby league in Australia., and has been inducted into the NSWRL Hall of Fame.

-Fittler coached in the NRL for the Sydney Roosters between 2007 and 2009 and for the City New South Wales team in the City vs. Country clash from 2012 to 2017.
-He has also coached at international level with the Lebanon national rugby league team at the 2017 Rugby League World Cup.
+Since retiring from playing, Fittler has also coached the Sydney Roosters in the NRL and New South Wales, with whom he won three State of Origin series.

 Early life

 Fittler was born in Auburn, New South Wales, Australia.
 He grew up with his 2 siblings, Nathan and Kathleen Fittler.

+Fittler was talented all-round junior sportsman.
+He played representative cricket for Southern Districts with Mark Bosnich, who later played football for the Socceroos and Manchester United, and played representative football for Melita Eagles.
 He played junior rugby league for a number of clubs in the Parramatta JRL District including, Sadleir Bulldogs, Dayments, Ashcroft Stallions and Mt.
 Pritchard Community Club (Mounties) before moving to Cambridge Park in the Penrith JRL District.
 While attending Ashcroft High School, St Dominic's College then later, McCarthy Catholic Senior High School Emu Plains, Fittler played for the Australian Schoolboys team in 1988 and 1989.